Richard Pearce (botanist): James Veitch & Sons

-Pearce successfully carried out his instructions, and as well as the plants he was contracted to collect, he also obtained and introduced Prumnopitys elegans, Podocarpus nubigenus, Eucryphia glutinosa, several Bomareas, Cavendishia bracteata, Ourisia coccinea, Ourisia pearcei and quantities of ferns, the Victorian fern craze then being at its height.
+Pearce successfully carried out his instructions, and as well as the plants he was contracted to collect, he also obtained and introduced Prumnopitys elegans, Podocarpus nubigenus, Eucryphia glutinosa, several Bomareas, Cavendishia bracteata, Ourisia coccinea, Ourisia pearcei (a synonym of Ourisia coccinea subsp. coccinea) and quantities of ferns, the Victorian fern craze then being at its height.
 His researches on this trip showed that the tree that produced Alerce timber was the Patagonian Cypress, Fitzroya cupressoides and not Libocedrus tetragona as had been previously thought.

 During 1860 Pearce made many journeys to the mountains and the interior of Chile.
 He wrote of the scenery of that part of the Chilean Cordilleras which he explored:

 "It is of the most charming description: gently undulating meadows covered with a carpet of short grass, placid lakes reflecting from their smooth surface the mountains around, foaming cataracts and gentle rivulets, deep gorges and frightful precipices, over which tumble numerous dark, picturesque waterfalls reaching the bottom in a cloud of spray.
 High rocky pinnacles and lofty peaks, surround one on every side.

 "Nor is the vegetation less beautiful and interesting.
 At an elevation of 4,000 ft. the vegetation exhibits a totally different character from that of the coast.
 Here one finds Antarctic Beeches (Fagus antarctica and F. betuloides), which constitute with Fitzroya patagonica the large forest trees.
 The Embothrium coccineum, Desfontainia spinosa, Philesia buxifolia, three species of Berberis, Pernettya and Gaultheria are the most abundant of the flowering shrubs, whilst the numerous pretty little rock-plants meet one at every step with their various forms and colours."